Romney faces party scorn, isolation after impeachment vote: 'He is ostracized'

 On Wednesday, an emotional Romney cited his strong faith as the reason he had to follow his conviction and explained: “God demanded it of me.”

 Trump tore into that rationale at the National Prayer Breakfast on Thursday.
-After brandishing newspapers with the headlines “ACQUITTED” Trump told the crowd.
-“I don’t like people who use their faith as justification for doing what they know is wrong."
+After brandishing newspapers with the headlines “ACQUITTED,” Trump told the crowd, “I don’t like people who use their faith as justification for doing what they know is wrong."

 Schlapp said Romney’s justification of faith was particularly galling.